IDES a Food Odyssey and World Class Dining

 IDES is a revelation on Smith street Melbourne, a unique dining experience that transcends Melbourne and sits well on the world stage.
 This is about new dimensions, fresh vistas and panoramas with bold in your face cooking and bold flavours.
 IDES is a diamond on Smith Street Collingwood, an eclectic stretch of foodie destinations that beckon, but many of whom don't hit the high notes of world class dining.

 We arrived at IDES by invitation with much anticipation after a previous visit to their incarnation as a pop up at Persillade.
 Back then we were introduced to brilliance.
 But the restaurant is not the pop up; it's better.
 And IDES is affordable; world class dining at only $110 for 6 dishes open Wednesday to Sunday!
 The World Loves Melbourne loves risky dining; we've eaten about 450 pork sliders in the last year and if we eat another one we'll scream (no offense intended).
 A chef showing dash and daring, with the skills to pull it off, is to be celebrated and applauded.
+One of the best things to do in Melbourne is to explore new ideas and styles in the culinary word; and IDES fits the bill.

 By the time we'd been at IDES for five minutes there were already several talking points.
 What wowed us was the overall delivery, complexities in the wine list, and fine dining polish; as much as the food.
 With Peter Gunn an exceptional Head Chef, kudos must also go to his team of chefs and front of house staff.
 The decor is modern and looks completely different to the feel of the old Lee Ho Fook site; a smallish 36 seater restaurant with the upside of decent space between the tables (not crammed in like many Melbourne restaurants).
 An edgy R&B soundtrack is a mild surprise but very much IDES.